Welcome to ABC Snorkel Charters Port Douglas – Your Micro Family Company for Reef Adventures

 NOTE if you are type of person that really feels the cold we would suggest you bringing your own under garment – This is a extra layer that goes under the wet suit similar to underwear and these would be deemed as a person item and not supplied by us.

 Being a micro tour operator running with such low numbers, we often book out well ahead.
 During the school and Christmas holidays periods, we can be fully booked for many days in a row.
 As such, we suggest you please book early to reserve your ABC experience.

 Yes.
 If you want to come along to join a partner/family and still learn some amazing things about the Great Barrier Reef or just to see the whales frolic.
 Maybe you are simply not up to snorkelling or don’t want to get wet.
-Then we will only charge you the child rate.

-No, because we limit our passenger numbers to a maximum of 10 guests, we are ‘allowed’ to visit the many Low Use Reefs.
+No, because we limit our passenger numbers to a maximum of 12 guests, we are ‘allowed’ to visit the many Low Use Reefs.
 This is a Great Barrier Reef Marine Park Authority term and what it means is, Low Use Reefs have a maximum 15-person limit.
 This instantly rules out all the larger operators getting to the best spots.
 ABC has a whole different philosophy than the mainstream reef operators.
 ABC days are about adventure and excitement; no two days are ever the same.
 In reality, we could go to a different location every single day of the year!
 Many customers come out with us 2 or 3 times in the same week.

 Yes.
 Absolutely and highly recommended it.
 The Great Barrier Reef is a photographers’ paradise.